Relevant Life Cover with Critical Illness

 The actual premium amount for a policy covering both life cover and critical illness will vary depending upon each applicant.

-The key factors which will determine the cost of your cover will include:
+The key factors which will determine the cost of the cover will include:

-- The amount of cover you need and for how long
+- The amount of cover needed and for how long

 - General lifestyle (smoker/non-smoker etc)